Ahmed Mahsas: Algerian nationalism

 Mahsas was an early independence activist, and joined the Algerian People's Party (PPA) in Boudouaou in 1940 when he was 16.

 He was arrested by French authorities for the first time in 1941 with Mohamed Belouizdad for his actions within the PPA in the Belcourt (Belouizdad) district of Algiers.

 He became a militant in Algiers within organizations related to the PPA, such as the Central Youth Committee of Grand Paris (Comité central jeune du grand Paris) (CCJGA) and the Youth Committee of Belcourt (Comité de la jeunesse de Belcourt) (CJB).

 Mahsas was imprisoned several times for his militant activities and had important responsibilities within the PPA where he was a member of the Central Committee and the Organizing Committee.
 He also participated in organizational work at the territorial and national levels.

-Mahsas was drafted during World War II to serve under France between 1944 and 1945, but he refused to join the colonial French army.
+Mahsas was drafted during World War II to serve under France in 1944 and 1945, but he refused to join the colonial French army.
 As a result, he was arrested in 1949 and sentenced by the court.

 He was appointed as the head of wilaya (administration district) Constantine and member of the organizing committee of the PPA.